esteves-esta/women-fronted-metal-bands/README.md

 ### ✍️ Todo
 > for later
 - [ ] Create playlist or add liked songs list to a playlist on deezer
-> maybe
-- [ ] ??
-Graph - how many bands start with each letter of the alphabet ??

 ---